Sentinel Node Biopsy Helps Reduce Risk of Lymphedema

 Understanding the Role of Lymph Nodes in Cancer

 Cancer cells that break away from a tumor can travel throughout the body via structures in the lymphatic system called lymph nodes.
 Removing and analyzing lymph nodes in a lab determines whether cancer has spread.
-However, lymph node removal (the procedure is called dissection) can lead to problems, explained Dr. Paula Lee, MD, a specialist in gynecologic cancers at Duke.
+However, lymph node removal (the procedure is called dissection) can lead to problems, explained Dr. Paula Lee, MD, a gynecologic oncologist at Duke.
 The biggest concern is lymphedema.

 “It’s a huge quality of life issue,” Lee said.
 “It’s a permanent condition that doesn’t go away with treatment.
 Women come in and say, ‘I don’t want a full lymph node dissection.”
 That’s because once lymph nodes are removed to stage gynecologic cancer, they can no longer act as conduits for lymph fluid.
 The fluid can build up and cause painful swelling in the legs that can lead to infection and illness.

 The sentinel nodes are the first lymph nodes to which cancer cells spread.
 They are identified with the help of a radioactive dye, and removed during a sentinel node biopsy -- a less invasive, shorter surgery – then studied for the presence of cancer.

 Studies suggest that evaluating the sentinel nodes in cases of breast cancer, melanoma, cervical cancer, and head and neck cancers such as thyroid cancer can indicate if extensive surgery is necessary.
 If no cancer is found, the more extensive lymph node dissection is not needed.